Next Raceday:

 A warm welcome awaits you and your family whenever you come racing in Bahrain.
 There is something for everyone, with a range of places to eat, exciting sport to watch and on-site entertainment in the Turf Village for our younger racegoers.

-Our next raceday is Friday 22nd November.
-The first of eight races is off at 15.30 with the final six races run under the floodlights.
+Our next raceday is Friday 6th December.
+The first of eight races is off at 15.30 with the final seven races run under the floodlights.

 The Turf Village